Blueberryy/Anti-Speedrunner_System/README.md

 15. Track speedrunners - Provides options for dealing with speedrunners.
 If an invalid option or no option is chosen, speedrunners will be warped back to the nearest teammate.
 16. Survivor and Infected target filters - Provides custom target filters.
 (Use @survivors for survivors and @infected for infected.)
 17. Log command usage - Provides the option to log command usage.
 18. Supports multiple languages - Provides support for translations.
-[URL=http://translator.mitchdempsey.com/sourcemod_plugins/309]Click here to add support for your language![/URL] (I check everyday so I can update the translation file attached to this post, but you can private message me as well to make sure.)
+[Click here to add support for your language!](http://translator.mitchdempsey.com/sourcemod_plugins/309) (I check everyday so I can update the translation file attached to this post, but you can private message me as well to make sure.)

 ## Commands
 ```